maxchistt/react-notes/README.md

 ## Development

-First of all, set up your project by creating `.env` file with next content:
+First of all, set up your project by creating `.env` file in `./server` folder with next content:

 ```env
 mongoUri = "<YOUR MONGO URI>"